noubre/bare-expo/memory-bank/progress.md

 - The `crypto.getRandomValues()` not supported error has been resolved by polyfilling `crypto` with `react-native-get-random-values`.
 - The app now renders content within `<think>` tags in an expandable button, providing a way to display "thought" processes or metadata without cluttering the main response.
 - Markdown formatting has been successfully implemented for user messages, AI responses, and thought content using `marked` and `react-native-render-html`.
+- **Modernized UI and Theme Switching:**
+  - The application's UI has been modernized with a flexible theming system.
+  - A theme switcher has been implemented, allowing users to toggle between light and dark modes.
+  - The selected theme is persisted across application sessions using `@react-native-async-storage/async-storage`.

 **What's Left to Build:**
 - A deeper understanding of the `b4a` integration and its role in data handling is required.